 - Avoid most condiments (high in preservatives and things like vinegar which will irritate the throat further)

-- Avoid tomatoes, raw onions
+- Avoid tomatoes and raw onions

 - Avoid chocolate